Mixed Anxiety and Depressive Disorder: Type 3 Anxiety/Depression

 This blog series will explore each type, including the common symptoms, brain SPECT findings, and effective interventions.

-COMMON SYMPTOMS OF TYPE 3: MIXED ANXIETY/DEPRESSION
+COMMON SYMPTOMS OF MIXED ANXIETY DEPRESSIVE DISORDER

 Anxiety symptoms include: